ThreeDotsLabs/watermill/_examples/basic/6-cqrs-ordered-events/README.md

-# Example Golang CQRS application - ordered events
+# Example Golang CQRS application - ordered events with Kafka

 This application is using [Watermill CQRS](http://watermill.io/docs/cqrs) component.